 What are the pros and cons of using a traditional merchant account versus a PayFac service to accept payments?
 Here are a few key things to think about.

 The sign up and onboarding process is quite different between a merchant account provider and a payment facilitator service provider.
 Applying for an individual merchant account isn’t difficult, but it does require more documentation and time for approval.
 In contrast, payment facilitator service providers generally offer a simplified, faster merchant account enrollment process since each merchant does not have to be approved for their own MID.

 Since transactions through a payment facilitator service are part of a shared merchant account, fees are usually set at a flat rate without options for varying rate plans.
 While this simplifies transaction fees for the merchant, it often results in less economical rates for certain merchants.

 For example, with a payment facilitator service, a merchant usually pays the same fees per transaction, no matter how many transactions they process.
 This may be fine for a business with lower transaction volume.
-But for businesses that process more transactions, makes more sense because it offers more flexible rate plans with more savings for higher volume merchants.
+But for businesses that process more transactions, a merchant account makes more sense because it offers more flexible rate plans with more savings for higher volume merchants.

 In general, payment facilitator services offer one-size-fits-all plans, while merchant service providers can tailor card processing plans and rates to individual merchant’s needs and qualifications— which may result in less cost.

 Both payment facilitator providers and merchant service providers often offer promotions for free or reduced-price processing equipment.
 But, merchant service providers usually offer more varieties of available payment terminals— which can be appealing to merchants that have more complex payment needs.

 Merchant accounts tend to offer greater flexibility in terms of transaction volume (often unlimited) and individual sale amount.
 In contrast, payment facilitator services generally have a limit on the volume that can be processed in a specified period of time.